Troy, Michigan, Lawyers Helping Construction Companies With Concealed Site Issues

 - Other contracts between owners and contractors

 Everyone involved in a construction project has rights and wishes to protect his or her investment.
-If a public owner or its engineer attempts to exclude different site conditions claims from a contract for public work over $75,000, Michigan law supersedes the exclusion and incorporates a differing site condition provision to provide for an equitable adjustment to the contract price.
+If a public owner or its engineer attempts to exclude differing site conditions claims from a contract for public work over $75,000, Michigan law supersedes the exclusion and incorporates a differing site condition provision to provide for an equitable adjustment to the contract price.

 Contact Our Michigan Attorneys